Code-Institute-Submissions/adamwasiak-sneakerpoint_JanResub/README.md

 ## Credits

-- The thyme of the application is influenced by Code Institute's walkthrough project Boutique Ado
+- The theme of the application is influenced by Code Institute's walkthrough project Boutique Ado
 - Products and frontpage images were acquired from unsplash.com
 - Thank you to my mentor Daisy for continuous support and guidance.